kai-logic/howto-build-vdt-applications/README.md

 VSAPI_BASE = 'http://localhost:8080/API/'
 ```

-Vidispine UI is using the Vidispine-Python-SDK, install it as such:
+Vidispine CV is using the Vidispine-Python-SDK, install it:
 ```
-pip install -e git+https://github.com/vidispine/temp-vdt-python-sdk.git#egg=vdt-python-sdk
+python3 -m pip install -e git+https://github.com/vidispine/temp-vdt-python-sdk.git#egg=vdt-python-sdk
 ```
-(use `pip install -U -e ...` in order to update it)
+(use `... install -U -e ...` in order to update it)

 With the virutalenv still active (see above) run:
 ```
 yarn build
-$ python manage.py runserver 127.0.0.1:8000 --settings=app.settings.local
+python manage.py runserver 127.0.0.1:8000 --settings=vidispine_cv.settings.local
 ```

-### Vue.js
+#### Vue.js
 We're using Poi (https://poi.js.org) to build the app and serve a development server, this enables
 hot-reload and automatic transpilation/bundling.
 For the development server to work with the Django API we need to proxy the
 Poi-dev-server to the Django-server.

-> The following should have been done by setup.sh if you selected to create a dev-server configuration

 Create `poi.dev.config.js` in the root and add the following to it: